hawkticehurst/musician-meetup/README.md

 Our target audience is people who want to play music in a group.
 We want to build a platform in which people can find others to form music ensembles and enjoy playing music together.

 It can be hard for people playing an instrument to find people playing similar instruments, or an ensemble/band may be looking for a certain player to join their group (Ex: Jazz band needs a bass player).
 This platform will allow people to post public meetup events and message other players.
-This platform will also allow users to learn from other players nearby to them.
+This platform will also allow users to learn from other players nearby.

 As developers, we are intrigued by the challenge that live-messaging with web sockets presents.
-We are also interested to see how connecting users chatting with actual meetup capabilities will go, how seamless we can make the transition.
+We are also interested to see if we can create a seamless transition for users from chatting to creating meetups.

 ## Technical Description

 ### Infrastructure

-Users will interact exclusively with our website/domain container, hosted by AWS, and that (Docker) container will interact with our web server handlers.
-In our backend, user/meetup information will be stored in a MySQL database, and session information will be stored in a Redis database.
-Between our Web UI and our session information wel will have a Gateway setup, and this will interact with the Web UI using a REST API.
+Users will interact exclusively with our web UI Docker container (hosted on AWS).
+The web UI container will interact with a API Gateway services (via a REST API) that will facilitate communication with all the other services in our backend.
+User, meetup, and chat information will be stored in a MySQL database, and session information will be stored in a Redis database.

 ### Service Architecture